sambasset/NHLCanadiansproject/README.md

 **Primary Question:**
    How many players from each province played in the NHL from the years 2017/18 to 2021/22?

-o answer this question I used datasets from...
+to answer this question I used datasets from...

   NHL Game Data by Martin Ellis : [Link](https://www.kaggle.com/datasets/martinellis/nhl-game-data)